Accessibility statement for the website intermin.fi

 Shortcomings in text alternatives for images and diagrams

 The content pages have some images of text for which no text alternatives have been defined.
 Certain essential information is therefore not conveyed due to inadequate text alternatives.
+Detailed text alternatives have erroneously been provided for some purely decorative images.
 (WCAG 1.1.1, WCAG 1.4.5)

 Accessibility issues in PDF documents

 The website contains PDF documents published by the Ministry of the Interior after 23 September 2018 that do not meet the accessibility requirements.